Couchers-org/couchers/docs/database.md

 # *********
 # Windows note:
 # If you're using WSL2 and want to run the tests locally (i.e. not in linux or docker),
-# run the next two commands in the windows command line, not in Linux, then switch back
+# you may need to run the next two commands in the windows command line, not in Linux, then switch back.
 # *********
 # start the postgres container in the background
 docker-compose up -d --no-deps postgres